TrevStoke/Trainex/docs/preliminary_specification.md

 ###	View More Plan Details

-View full plan details, including a list of associated skills.
+View more plan details, including a list of associated skills.

 ###	Create a New Plan